 Editor's note: Are you trying to choose a credit card processor?
-If you're looking for information to help you choose the one that's right for you, use the questionnaire below to have our sister site BuyerZone provide you with information from a variety of vendors for free:
+If you're looking for the one that's right for you, fill out the questionnaire below to receive more information from our vendor partners.

-- Third party — connected via an additional secure payment gateway to a direct credit card payment processor, contributing to the work of the processor and sharing its expenses.
-Ideal for beginner e-commerce companies.
+- Third-party: Connected by an additional secure payment gateway to a direct credit card payment processor, a third-party merchant account contributes to the work of the processor, sharing its expenses.
+This type is ideal for beginner e-commerce companies.

-Generally, merchant transactions are not posted to the account at the time of purchase/refund.
+Generally, merchant transactions are not posted to the account at the time of purchase or refund.
 These transactions are usually posted in a batch during the merchant's settlement process.
-Depending on the business, the settlement process can either be automated to occur at a specific time of day, or manually initiated.
-This is dependent upon the specific payment gateway.
+Depending on the business and the specific payment gateway, the settlement process can either be manually initiated or automated to occur at a specific time of day.

 How to get a merchant account